Majc23/InfoApp/README.md

 The search engine works with autocomplete or, if applicable, returns all possible cases based on the name searched

+The autocomplete is a component that has an entry, when updating this entry it performs a search within a local data directory in which it contains a file with an arrangement of several elements and each element has an id, title, image and content

 ## Installation

 To get started please follow the steps below: